Stevenfavour/Linuxfundametal0/README13.md

 ![](/Img13/o.png)

-The NAT Gateway has bee=ing successfully created.
+The NAT Gateway has been successfully created.

 ![](/Img13/p.png)